peartreegames/blocky-world-streamer/README.md

     3. Stream those scenes at runtime based on a target position.

 The package is *very* specific to my own use case and I'd imagine a lot of work would be needed to use in your own projects.
 This is simply here as an example and hopefully learning resource.

+It is really only suitable for top down games, as it streams scenes based on neighbouring grid positions and not view frustums.